marcopaganini/gosmart/README.md

 a new account (or login if you already have an account).

 * Once logged in, click on `My SmartApps`.
 This will show a list of the current SmartApps installed (it could be blank for new accounts).
-We now need to create a new SmartApp and paste our `webservices.groovy` code here.

 * Click the `New SmartApp` button.
 The "New SmartApp" form page will appear.